Glass Box Pattern Interface

-In late Spring 2025, a critical opportunity emerged to showcase our Generative AI capabilities to Company G, a global leader in data analysis and insurance.
+In late Spring 2025, a critical opportunity emerged to showcase our Generative AI capabilities to Gartner, a global leader in research and advisory services.
 Working backward from the fixed client presentation date, we faced a non-negotiable constraint: a strict 2-week window for end-to-end design and solution definition.

 During this intensive sprint, I acted as the Lead Designer, partnering directly with a Senior Solutions Architect (SA) to form a lean, two-person core team.
 Together, we were responsible for the end-to-end delivery of the demo, including: